Have your kids started their countdown for the last day of school yet?

 - Art shirts

-If the kids need some incentive to reuse items, try explaining that the money you save on back-to-school items can go toward something fun this summer (like ice cream or a day at the pool).
+If the kids need some incentive to reuse items, try explaining that the money you save on back-to-school items can go toward something fun this summer.

 I also appeal to their helping instincts and let them know that recycling means less stuff to throw out so it's earth-friendly.